Stage version of seminal novel dramatises searching questions…

-Hamid’s critics (most probably the Alt Right in the US, and nationalist groups in the UK) might say this is all old pat and whiny, and that in the end, you, me, everyone in this world, must take a side and stick to it.
+Hamid’s critics (most probably those with ultra-conservative views on immigration) might say this is all old pat and whiny, and that in the end, you, me, everyone in this world, must take a side and stick to it.
 Blood is blood, but in an almost literal sense.

 This play shows how idiotic such world views are – that as humans our experiences cannot be shoe-horned to this or that, and indeed, to do so negates the very basis of our humanity, robs of us learning and growth, and leaves us with nothing but silly slogans (‘Make America Great Again’) or crass platitudes (stick to your community for there lies safety and security) and in a dangerous world, we should never ever succumb to those who profess to have all the answers and easy solutions.

 Everyone behind this production deserves credit(actors Reece Miller and Joseph Allan) – and Street who has penned this stage version and director Puwanarajah have produced something that has a strong identity of its own – the only quibble might be, that right now, this argument (- more Hamid’s than this production’s, but cut from the same cloth -) about trying to understand each other better, has given way to something far more muscular and angry on all sides…(Sailesh Ram)